 James John Corbett, often referred to as “Gentleman Jim,” never cared much for the brutish nature of the sport of boxing.
-In fact, even before the future champion ever learned how to box, his natural instinct in school-yard fights at the early age of 12 was to stick and move.
+In fact, even before the future champion ever learned how to box, his natural instinct in school-yard fights at the early age of twelve was to stick and move.
 Eventually expelled for fighting at age 13, it didn’t take long for Corbett to find his way into the pugilistic world.
 It was at the Olympic Athletic Club in San Francisco that the young “Gentleman Jim” received his first formal training, with Englishman Walter Watson instilling the rudiments that Corbett would use to succeed as a ringman.

 A banker by day and an amateur boxer by night, it was not long before “Gentleman Jim” became recognized as the Olympic Club’s middleweight and heavyweight champion, as he even took on several accomplished professionals in exhibition bouts.
 Among those was future middleweight champion Jack Dempsey, “The Nonpareil”, who Corbett surprised by giving as good as he got for the 30 minutes of intense combat they engaged in.

 Corbett and Choynski squared off for the first time as professionals on May 30th, 1889 in Fairfax California.
 The two battled at a tremendous pace for six rounds before the action was prematurely halted by the local sheriff, who advised them that they would have to continue their tilt in a different jurisdiction.
 Six days later, in a different county, Corbett and Choynski finally settled the score.
 But Corbett came into the rematch with several handicaps.
 Not only was the Irishman standing on badly blistered feet, but Corbett was also fighting with a compromised right hand that he injured on Choynski’s head in the first bout.
 Corbett would later claim he never used his right hand once during the return.